sap-tutorials/Tutorials/tutorials/s4sdk-odata-service-neo/s4sdk-odata-service-neo.md

 [ACCORDION-BEGIN [Step 5: ](Deploying the Project)]

-Depending on your chosen archetype and SAP Cloud Platform setup you can deploy the project on either `SAP Cloud Platform Neo` or `SAP Cloud Platform CloudFoundry`.
+Depending on your chosen archetype and the BTP setup you can deploy the project on either `SAP Cloud Platform Neo` or `SAP Cloud Platform CloudFoundry`.

 ![list of businesspartners from ERP](post-4-businesspartners-result.png)

-Now you can deploy your application to your local `SAP Cloud Platform Neo` using the following maven goals:
+Now you can deploy your application to your local `SAP Business Technology Platform Neo` using the following maven goals:

 ```bash
 cd /path/to/firstapp